If you would like to find out more about Net Technical Solutions and the services we offer, please download our company brochure below.

-On 25 May 2018 the new General Data Protection Regulation (GDPR) comes into force and will impact each and every organisation that holds or processes personal data.
+On 25 May 2018 the new General Data Protection Regulation (GDPR) came into effect and impacts each and every organisation that holds or processes personal data.
 Net Technical Solutions is, and has always been, committed to high standards of information security, privacy and transparency.

-We are currently in the process of gaining the Cyber Essentials accreditation which will ensure that we will comply with applicable GDPR regulations when they take effect.
+We have recently been awarded Cyber Essentials accreditation through the IASME which ensures that we comply with applicable GDPR regulations now that they have come into force.
 We are also fully aware of our role in helping to provide the right tools, systems and processes to support our customers’ need to meet their own GDPR mandate.

-Read our Statement of Compliance here, along with some thoughts as to what you can do to prepare for GDPR.
+Read our Statement of Compliance here, along with some thoughts as to what you can do to be GDPR compliant.